Your Ghost Hunt at Ryecroft Hall

 The Ghosts of Ryecroft Hall

 Ryecroft Hall in Manchester has produced some frightening paranormal activity during ghost hunts and paranormal investigations, including objects being moved by unseen hands, dark shadowy figures moving around and the sounds of disembodied voices from empty rooms.
-This former hospital even has a cellar which was once used as a mortuary and people have fled in fear due to the oppressive nature of this area.
+Many people have fled certain areas in fear at Ryecroft Hall due to the oppressive feelings.

 The History of Ryecroft Hall

-In 1908 Abel died and the Hall was owned by his sons until February 1913 when it was sold to Austin Hopkinson.
+In 1908, Abel died and the hall was owned by his sons until February 1913, when it was sold to Austin Hopkinson.
 He was another rich man this time making his money from engineering.
-He built the Delta works in Audenshaw to produce coal cutting machinery which he had invented and developed.

-He served as a local Councillor and was MP for the area from 1918 until 1945 with just one short break.
-He was a generous man and was very innovative and liberal in dealing with his work force at the Delta works.
-During the Great War 1914; 1918 the Hall became a Red Cross hospital.
+During the Great War 1914 - 1918 the hall became a Red Cross Hospital.
 In 1922 the house and grounds were given to Audenshaw, and it served as the administrative centre and social centre for the Urban District until the formation of Tameside MBC in 1974.

 Your Event Includes